 You can begin with these foods and continue feeding them to your cat over a period of a few days while you slowly work their normal food back into their diet.

-4. Mineral Oil
+4. Petroleum Jelly or Mineral Oil

 One common reason for cat vomiting, as you’re likely well aware, is the presence of hairballs.
 When a cat vomits, they may be trying to get a hairball out that isn’t passing properly.